MLB Free Agents List - WTOP News

 AMERICAN LEAGUE

-BALTIMORE (6) — Corbin Burnes, rhp; Brooks Kriske, rhp; James McCann, c; John Means, lhp; Anthony Santander, of; Austin Slater, of.
+BALTIMORE (8) — q-Corbin Burnes, rhp; Daniel Coulombe, lhp; Eloy Jiménez, of; Brooks Kriske, rhp; James McCann, c; John Means, lhp; q-Anthony Santander, of; Austin Slater, of.

-BOSTON (9) — Luis A. García, rhp; Danny Jansen, c; Kenley Jansen, rhp; Chris Martin, rhp; Tyler O’Neill, of; James Paxton, lhp; Nick Pivetta, rhp; Lucas Sims, rhp; Naoyuki Uwasawa, rhp.
+BOSTON (9) — Luis A. García, rhp; Danny Jansen, c; Kenley Jansen, rhp; Chris Martin, rhp; Tyler O’Neill, of; James Paxton, lhp; q-Nick Pivetta, rhp; Lucas Sims, rhp; Naoyuki Uwasawa, rhp.

-CHICAGO (4) — Michael Clevinger, rhp; Chris Flexen, rhp; Dominic Leone, rhp; Michael Soroka, rhp.
+CHICAGO (6) — Michael Clevinger, rhp; Chris Flexen, rhp; Dominic Leone, rhp; Yoan Moncada, 3b; Michael Soroka, rhp; Max Stassi, c.

 CLEVELAND (4) — Shane Bieber, rhp; Matt Boyd, lhp; Alex Cobb, rhp; Austin Hedges,. c.